-8.6 Mid- and long-term recommendations for the IWC-POWER cruises discussed at the TAG meeting and under Item 8.3.
+The sub-committee endorsed the mid- and long-term recommendations for the IWC-POWER cruises that were discussed at the TAG meeting and under Item 8.3.
 At this time, it was not necessary to update the recommendations until more data are collected and analysed.